alex-prugh/decidr-app/README.md

 # Decidr App

 ---
 Decidr is the Tinder for decisions.
 Time to see what plans you and your loved ones vote for anonymously.
+We create sets of cards for you and your friends to vote on.
+These sets could contain movie ideas to watch for the night, restaurants to eat at, etc. At any point, you'll be able to view how many votes each option received and the final decision!

 ---